Window Condensation

 Condensation on the Inside

 But, if you see condensation on the inside of window, or between the panes in a double-insulated window then you have problems.
-When the condensation accumulates on the inside of the home this water can be damaging to the home structure and to the health of you and your family for 2 reasons.
+When the condensation accumulates on the inside of the home this water can be damaging to the home structure.

 Deterioration of the Home